 Over the long term shares have outperformed every other investment vehicle including property, bonds, cash and several others.
 We emphasise that this is over the long run as shares do fluctuate more than most other investment vehicles. if you are unlucky with your timing or stock pick you might not outperform, however in the history of the stock market shares have increased in value despite several bear markets or ‘market crashes’.

 Some shares also provide income by the way of dividends.
-Dividends are the shareholders portion of the company’s un-retained earnings.
+Dividends are the shareholder’s portion of the company’s un-retained earnings.
 Dividends are generally paid by larger corporations with an established income profile and years of reliable earnings.
-Most companies pay out a certain percentage of its earnings through dividends, which means that the net payout will grow if earnings grow.
-Dividends can be received in cash, by cheque or be reinvested in the company, also known as a 'Dividend Reinvestment Plan.'
+Most companies pay out a certain percentage of their earnings through dividends, which means that the net payout will grow if earnings grow.
+Dividends can be received in cash, by cheque, or be reinvested in the company, also known as a ‘Dividend Reinvestment Plan.’

 Shares are more liquid than other investment vehicles.
 When we refer to liquidity we basically make reference to how easily an investor can find a buyer or seller for a transaction.
 The largest companies listed on the respective stock exchange offer the average investor with enough liquidity to buy and sell shares instantly.
 This provides investors with the flexibility to use their funds where they see fit.
 It is important to remember that transactions are subject to brokerage fees and need to be incorporated into your calculations.
 Smaller companies also known as small-capitalisation stocks may not offer enough liquidity to allow instant transactions on a daily basis.